ksatirli/terraform-boundary-nomad-client-worker/README.md

 # Boundary: Nomad Client-based Boundary Workers

-This Terraform Module provisions resources for a Nomad Client-based Boundary worker deployment.
+> This Terraform Module provisions Boundary Account and Role resources for usage with
+> Nomad Clients that orchestrate deployments of Boundary Worker and Targets.

 ## Table of Contents